hannahmetzler/ai_skills/Notes_for_future_courses.md

   - save activity for 3, 18 or 36 months
   - required for google drive/apps integration

-# Research

-- Checkout Deep Research (by Gemini) blogpost (https://www.oneusefulthing.org/p/prophecies-of-the-flood): specialized research agent
-- Writes research reports, better than the average human, not as good as the best humans
-- no good arguments when there is conflicting evidence
-- a bit superficial

-# New Developments

-- Reasoning via reinforcement learning: https://benjamintodd.substack.com/p/teaching-ai-to-reason-this-years

 # Prompting (Ethan Molick good enough prompting)

 - Most important: there is no correct way of prompting that applies universally.
 [Ref](https://ai-analytics.wharton.upenn.edu/generative-ai-labs/research-and-technical-reports/tech-report-prompt-engineering-is-complicated-and-contingent/)